netzke/netzke-core/UPGRADING.md

 ### The `configure` method

+The `configure` method should be used to override the Ruby-side component configuration.

 In case when a newly created component needs to change configuration values for its instance, it should define the `configure` method and make use of the component's global `config` method (which is an instance of `ActiveSupport::OrderedOptions`):

     def configure(c)